-If you live in the greater Los Angeles area, there is a wealth of information that may be useful to you and your family.
+If you live in the greater Los Angeles area, there is a wealth of information regarding COVID-19 that may be useful to you and your family.
 A good place to start is with Los Angeles Mayor Eric Garcetti’s “Keeping Los Angeles Safe” website.
 This is a lot of information available, as well as links to read the Mayor’s stay at home orders, registering for COVID-19 testing, and much more.
 To read more, click here!

-Through mid-September, more than 2.4 million people have been tested and reported to the California Department of Public Health.
+Through mid-January, more than three million people have been tested and reported POSITIVE for COVID-19 to the California Department of Public Health.
 More than 20,000 people have died in California.
 These numbers include data from commercial, private and academic labs, including Quest, LabCorp, Kaiser, University of California and Stanford, and the 25 state and county health labs currently testing.
 The Department is now reporting all tests reported in California, rather than the total number of individuals tested.
 The daily death rate nationally continues to climb, and is now above 3,000 per day.
 That’s more than one 9/11 attack per day – or put another way, it’s as if 14 Boeing 747s were falling out of the sky daily.
 If you don’t have urgent business to attend to, or if you are not engaged in work that requires you to be on site, STAY HOME.
 BE SAFE.
 With upcoming vaccine options due in the spring, we will see the end of this in 2021, but not taking this pandemic seriously will lead to people dying – and there’s no reason for anyone to pass the disease onto others now that we have a much better understanding of how to reduce the spread.

 You will find more infographics at Statista